apbertoletti/Net.Migration.POC/README.md

 ~~~

-5. Backing to an especific migration on the Database (all subsequent migrations will be undone)
+5. Backing to an especific migration on the Database (CAUTION: all subsequent migrations will be rolled back)
 ~~~
 Update-Database Name-Of-Migration-You-Want-Back
 ~~~